-Android is a very capable operating system, with more and more applications approaching desktop class.
-Yet sometimes, you still really need to work in order to accomplish something on Android that would be a snap on a desktop.
+Android is a capable operating system, as it offers many apps that approach desktop class.
+Yet sometimes, it takes a fair bit of effort to accomplish something on Android that would be a snap on a desktop.

-Fortunately, Android is Linux at its core.
-And Termux builds on this existing infrastructure.
-It provides a command line environment and allows you to install honest-to-goodness Linux apps on your Android device.
-Let’s go get some.
+One solution is to take advantage of Android’s hidden Linux infrastructure.
+The Termux app provides a command line environment and allows you to install honest-to-goodness Linux apps on your Android device.
+Here’s how to use the Termux app.

 Download: Termux (Free)

 Launching Termux will drop you straight into a command line environment.
 From here, you can install new tools.
 Termux uses the same package installer as found in Debian, Ubuntu, and related Linux distros.

 Advanced Packaging Tools (more commonly referred to as APT) is used to find, install, and remove software in Termux.
 Start off by updating packages and upgrading with these commands: